openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The binary operator '\*' performs multiplication, and returns the product of its operands.

-Multiplication is a commutative operation unless operand expressions have side effects.
+Multiplication is a commutative operation if operand expressions have no side effects.

 Integer multiplication is associative when all operands are of the same type.